Death is not an alibi.

 “Do you think he can feel it at all?
 It’s fucking cold out tonight.”

-“Come on, cut it out,” said a third voice, crackling over the handheld radio.
-“Sam’s on this channel.
+“Come on, cut it out,” said a third voice, crackling over the radio.
+“Sam’s on this channel, you know.
 Show some respect for the dead.”

 Another voice answered.
 “It’s fine.
 I’m not that sensitive, kids.
 But shut the hell up.
 We’ve got a job to do.”